-Nepal Taxation 2020 Page 17
+Nepal Taxation 2022

-Industry Tax rates and Incentive 2 Special industries and information technology industries providing direct employment to 1000 or more Nepalese citizens throughout the year 30% of AR / NR litional 10% concession is provided if direct employme alese citizens including at least 33% of women, oppressed 2 Concessions to Special industries based on geograp hical locations Special industries established in very undeveloped areas 90% of the AR (for 10 yrs from the date of commercial production) Special industries established in undeveloped areas 80% of the AR (for 10 yrs from the date of commercial production) Special industries established in less developed areas 70% of the AR (for 10 yrs from the date of commercial production) 3 Concessions to Special industries based on investment nent amount Special industry and tourism industry (except casino) with capital investment of NRs 2 billion or more and providing direct employment to more than 300 persons throughout the year 100% exemption for first five years from the date of operation of business and 50% concession for next 3 For the existing special and tourism industry (except casinos) that increases its installed capacity by 25% to reach a capital of NRs 2 billion, and provides direct employment to more than 300 persons throughout the year 100% concession for first 5 years and 50% concession for next 3 years on income generated due to increased capacity Industry related to tourism industry or international flight operation established with capital investment of more than NRs 2 billion 100% concession for 5 years from commencement of business and 50% concession for next 3 years 4 Concessions to industry established in SEZ Industry established in 'Special Economic Zone' in mountain areas or hill areas by the GON 100% exempt up to 10 yrs from date of operation of business and 50% rebate in subsequent years Industry established in 'Special Economic Zone' other than above locations 100% exempt up to first 5 yrs from date of operation and 50% rebate in subsequent years Dividend distributed by the industry established in SEZs 100% exempt for first 5 years and 50% rebate in subsequent 3 yrs Income derived by the foreign investors from investment in 'Special Economic Zone' (Source of income-use of foreign technology, management service fee and royalty) 50% of NR
+Particulars Tax rates and Incentive2 Special industries and information technology industries providing direct employment to 1000 or more Nepalese citizens throughout the year 30% of AR / NR Additional 10% concession is provided if direct employm Nepalese citizens including at least 33% of w 2.
+Concessions to Special industries based on geograp hical locations Special industries established in very undeveloped areas 90% of the AR (for 10 yrs from the date of commercial production) - Special industries established in undeveloped areas 80% of the AR (for 10 yrs from the date of commercial production) - Special industries established in less developed areas 70% of the AR (for 10 yrs from the date of commercial production) Income derived by special industries established in Karnali province and hilly districts of the far western province providing direct employment to more than 100 Nepalese citizens 100% tax exemption for the first 15 years from the date of commencement of commercial production or transaction 3.
+Concessions to Special industries based on investme ent amount Special industry and tourism industry (except casino) established with a capital investment of NRs 1 billion or more and providing direct employment to more than 500 persons throughout the year 100% exemption for the first five years from the date of operation of the business and 50% concession for the next 3 years - For the existing special and tourism industry (except casinos) that increases its installed capacity at least by 25% to reach a capital of NRs 2 billion, and provides direct employment to more than 300 persons throughout the year 100% concession for the first 5 years and 50% concession for the next 3 years on income generated due to increased capacity Industry related to tourism industry or international flight operation established with a capital investment of more than NRs 1 billion 100% concession for 5 years from the commencement of business and 50% concession for the next 3 years Industry related to tourism industry or international flight operation established with a capital investment of more than NRs 3 billion 100% concession for 10 years from the commencement of business and 50% concession for the next 5 years